ibrahimy353/Static-Site-Generator-/posts/SSG.md

   )
 }
 ```
-Inside the **/app/layout.tsx** paste the code bellow.
-Through this code we get to add permernant components/building blocks of the blog
-that will appear on each page thats the navbar, header, and footer and styled them with tailwind.CSS.
+Inside the **/app/layout.tsx** paste the code below.
+Through this code, we get to add permanent components/building blocks of the blog that will appear on each page that the navbar, header, and footer, and styled them with tailwind.CSS.

 ```dotnetcli
 import Image from "next/image";